 Interpret the Payback Period

 The payback period indicates how long it will take to recover the cash investment used to acquire the asset.
 It is expressed in years with two decimals, such as 4.25 years.
 In general, shorter payback periods are more attractive because the cash is recovered in a shorter period of time.
 If the cash is expected to be recovered in a time period shorter than the useful life of the investment, it is tentatively deemed acceptable.
-However, other capital budgeting methods should always be used in conjunction because even when the PBP deems an investment acceptable, it may not be acceptable under one of the other methods.
+However, other capital budgeting methods should always be used in conjunction with the payback period method, because even when the PBP appears to be an acceptable investment, it may not be acceptable under a method that considers the time value of money.

 Limitations of the Payback Period Method

 The payback period method has some faults that create limitations on its usage.
 First, it does not consider the total stream of cash flows.
 It ignores those after the end of the recovery period.
-For example, if a potential investment of $10,000 is expect to generate $6,000 in year 1, $4,000 in year 2, and $3,000 in year 3, the payback period method would consider years 1 and 2 since by the end of year 2, all $10,000 of the investment would be recovered.
-The payback period method ignores the cash flow in year 3.
+For example, if a potential investment of $10,000 is expect to generate $6,000 in year 1, $4,000 in year 2, and $3,000 in year 3, the payback period method will consider years 1 and 2 since by the end of year 2, all $10,000 of the investment will be recovered.
+The cash flow in year 3 is ignored.

 The second drawback of the payback period method is that it does not consider the time value of money in its calculations.
 Assume two potential investments, each with a cost of $10,000 and an estimated 3 year period of benefit.
 Investment A has recoveries of $8,000, $2,000, and $3,000, respectively for the three years, while investment B has recoveries of $2,000, $8,000, and $4,000, respectively for its three years of benefits.
 Both investments have a 2 year payback period since 100 percent of the cost will be recovered within two years.
 However, because money has value over time, investment A clearly brings in more cash earlier in its life (year 1) compared to investment B which brings in fewer dollars in year 1.
 The payback period method ignores the timing of the cash flows and evaluates both investments as equal options.